Campbell Family Foundation

 How does Campbell Family Foundation spend its money?

 Campbell Family Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Campbell Family Foundation tax-deductible?